tobydriscoll/markdown-cv/index.md

 * See also [https://github.com/tobydriscoll](my GitHub page).

 ## Presentations

+`2024`

+"Data-driven modeling and simulation of the human tear film."
+Colloquium at Temple University, Oct.
+2024.

 `2023`
-"The AAA algorithm in the complex plane," Plenary speaker, Numerical Analysis in the 21st Century, University of Oxford.
+"The AAA algorithm in the complex plane."
+Plenary speaker, Numerical Analysis in the 21st Century, University of Oxford.

 "Data-driven discovery of dynamics," Delaware Data Science Symposium, University of Delaware.